Silver Prices in 2017: This Chart Shows Silver Prices Could Hit $100

 Silver Price Outlook 2017

-Without question, silver will face some hurdles in the first quarter of 2017 as investors take a wait-and-see approach about the new Trump presidency.
+Silver faced some hurdles in the first quarter of 2017 as investors took a wait-and-see approach about the new Trump presidency.
 But, when it comes to the longer silver price trends in 2017, there are a lot of reasons why investors should be bullish about silver prices in 2017.
 In fact, because of these factors, silver prices could very easily double in 2017 to more than $34.00 per ounce.

 This might be a bold prediction, especially when you consider that silver prices have fallen more than 10% since Trump won the U.S. presidential election last November.
 Silver prices have fallen more than 20% since hitting multi-year highs in August 2016.

 Will These 5 Factors Send Silver Prices Soaring in 2017?